» View Now

 - Maintain a 3.0 cumulative GPA, and you will be eligible to receive the tuition waiver for four consecutive semesters.

 For more information, please visit the MassTransfer website.

-Several agreements exist among the state universities/University of Massachusetts campuses and community colleges and to allow transfer between institutions.
+Several additional agreements exist among the state universities/University of Massachusetts campuses and community colleges to allow transfer between institutions.

 The statewide Early Childhood Education (PDF) and Elementary Education (PDF) Compacts were established to strengthen teacher education throughout the public higher education system, increase the diversity of the teacher workforce, and broaden career opportunities in teaching for community college students.

 » Click here to search for approved Education Compacts between your Massachusetts Community College and Framingham State.

 In January 2014, the Massachusetts Department of Higher Education implemented changes to the BSN curriculum state-wide, which is now known as the Nursing Education Transfer Compact (NETC).
 The NETC is a seamless, timely, and transparent pathway toward completion of RN-to-BSN programs for graduates of Massachusetts community college Associate degree Nursing programs.